A

 Anomaly Rate

-One of five BM Score dimensions.
+One of five BTS dimensions.
 Measures the frequency of unexpected or deviant behaviors relative to an agent's established baseline performance.

 Full definition →